openhab/openhab-addons/bundles/org.openhab.persistence.influxdb/README.md

 ## Configuration

+This service can be configured in the file `services/influxdb.cfg`.

 | Property                           | Default                 | Required | Description                              |
 |------------------------------------|-------------------------|----------|------------------------------------------|
 | version                            | V1                      | No       | InfluxDB database version V1 for 1.X and V2 for 2.x|